sveredyuk/redis_record/README.md

 ## Description

-You could easy operate with objects like `ActiveRecord/Mongoid` API style.
+You could easy operate with objects in `ActiveRecord/Mongoid` API like style.
 The main goal was create 100% compatible API with rails controllers and be almost same like ActiveRecord API.

+Try to generate simple scaffold with all MVC and than just change ActiveRecord model to RedisRecord (with all fields defined).
+And try it!
+It great works!

-Great thanks fot inspiration and support to **Michael Lutsiuk** and all members of my team.
+Great thanks for inspiration and support to **Michael Lutsiuk** and all members of my team.

 ## Installation